-Modes Purging requirements Flow Mode Regulated by the flow rate from the pump Pressure Mode Accomplished at a specific pressure Both Mode Uses both flow and pressure parameters

-Internal limits are designed to protect your LC system: in flow mode, the pump will accept rates of 0.01 to 10.0 mL/min.
+Purging can be accomplished in one of three purge modes: Flow, Pressure, or Both.
+In Flow mode, purging is regulated by the flow rate from the pump.
+In Pressure mode purging is accomplished at a specific fluid pressure.
+In Both mode purging is accomplished using both flow and pressure parameters.
+Internal limits are designed to protect your LC system: in flow mode, the pump will accept rates of 0.1 to 10.0 mL/min.
 The maximum pressure the pump allows in flow mode is the maximum pressure value from the current run file; in pressure mode, the maximum flow the pump will reach in attaining the set pressure is 6 mL/min.

 NOTE: Purging in Pressure or Both mode with the bypass valve open may not allow sufficient pressure to be generated in the system.
-The pump will operate at maximum flow, but the target purge pressure may not be achieved.
+The pump will operate at maximum flow, but the target pressure may not be achieved.
 Ensure that your analytical column can withstand the purge pressure (or use a flow restrictor or old column), and do not open the bypass valve.

-The purge mode is changed from /OPTIONS/, /More/, Purge Mode.

-The top line of the Purge Menu will show either Flow or pressure units (PSI, BAR, MPa), depending on the purge mode you select.
+The purge mode can be changed from /OPTIONS/, /More/, Purge Mode, described in Chapter 4.
+The top line of the Purge Menu will show either Flow or Pres, depending on the purge mode you select.